seonman/HarmanDeveloperDocs/docs/_build/html/_sources/hkwhub-spec.txt

 	- It returns the current state of the playback and also return the elapsed time (in second) of the playback.
 	- If it is not playing, then the elapsed time is (-1)
 	- The following is the value of each playback state:
-		- PlayerStateInitialized (-1) : Play is ready
+		- PlayerStateInitialized : Play is ready
-		- PlayerStatePlaying (1) : Now playing audio
+		- PlayerStatePlaying : Now playing audio
 		- PlayerStatePaused : Playing is paused.
 It can resume.
 		- PlayerStateStopped : Playing is stopped.
 It cannot resume.
-		- PlayerStateInterrupted: The current playback was interrupted by some reasons.
+		- PlayerStateInterrupted : The current playback was interrupted by some reasons.
 			- For example, if other client overrides the current playback by starting a new session and play, then the on-going playback is interrupted (stopped).

 	- Note that if the playback has stopped, then it cannot resume.